the-events-calendar/event-tickets/readme.txt

 = [4.7.5] TBD =

 * Fix - Issues with calculating and displaying ticketed events on the admin list [71122]
+* Tweak - Do not enable tickets on events by default when The Events Calendar is installed [73599]

 = [4.7.4.1] 2018-06-22 =